drewpendergrass/CHEEREIO/docs/The-ensemble-configuration-file.rst

 .. option:: STATE_VECTOR_CONC

 	Species from the restart files to be included in the state vector.
 It is generally recommended to include a range of species that might affect the species you are mainly interested in, but not so large a range that you end up analyzing noise.
 Given as an array.
+Note that this can be left empty to do a pure emissions optimization without adjusting concentrations.
 This is an example for NO\ :sub:`x` data assimilation:
 	::

 		"STATE_VECTOR_CONC" : [